 “Long live Call the Midwife.
 So long chicks. x”

-It comes as Call The Midwife resumes filming for its upcoming Christmas special.
+The new was made ahead of Call The Midwife’s latest Christmas special.
 The BBC confirmed this week that production had resumed and a new one-off episode would be ready to air this festive period.

 The Christmas Special cast will include Jenny Agutter (Sister Julienne), Linda Bassett (Nurse Crane), Judy Parfitt (Sister Monica Joan), Fenella Woolgar (Sister Hilda), Ella Bruccoleri (Sister Frances), Helen George (Trixie), Laura Main (Shelagh Turner), Leonie Elliott (Lucille), Stephen McGann (Dr Turner), Cliff Parisi (Fred), Annabelle Apsion (Violet), Georgie Glen (Miss Higgins), Max Macmillan (Timothy), Daniel Laurie (Reggie) and Zephryn Taitte (Cyril).

-The Christmas special will air on BBC One in December.
-The tenth anniversary series will follow in 2021.
+The Christmas special aired on BBC One in December.
+The tenth anniversary series airs in 2021.